state-hiu/virtual-mapgive-course/README.md

 Virtual Intern tasks will include:

 •	Contributing to OpenStreetMap through the HOT Tasking Manager.
 Intern will be required to spend at least 10 hours a month mapping and validating.

-•	Evaluating data quality of spatial data produced in OpenStreetMap for HIU-sponsored crowd-sourced mapping projects;
+•	Evaluating data quality of spatial data produced in OpenStreetMap for MapGive supported mapping projects

 •	Planning and organizing one Mapathon.
 A mapathon is a mapping event that educates the public on digital crowdsourced mapping and where volunteers work on mapping projects.

 •	Completing various tutorials covering useful and innovative geospatial platforms and software.
 There will also be various webinars that you will be invited to participate in.